-The number of children who have a SEN or EHC full statement of special educational needs or ECH plan for that school.
-The number of children who were LAC given a place because they were in the care of a local authority.
-The number of children who were Sibling given a place because they have a brother or sister at that school.
-The number of children given a place Distance because they fall under the distance priority.
-The distance (in kilometres) the child given the last place lives from Last place the school.
+ЕНСР The number of children who have an EHC plan for that school.
+LAC The number of children who were given a place because they were in the care of a local authority.
+Sibling The number of children who were given a place because they have a brother or sister at that school.
+Distance The number of children given a place because they fall under the distance priority.
+Last place The distance (in kilometres) the child given the last place lives from the school.
 The schools with these symbols have taken on more children than their admission number.
 The governors and head teacher of each of these schools kindly agreed to an increased admission number for this year only, because more applications were received than we had places available this year.
 By law, one more pupil over this number would require the school to employ an extra teacher, in order to keep to the infant class size limit for the next academic year as laid down by the DfE.